-The mitzvah of Chesed Shel Emet, הסד של אמת, is introduced in 6th grade and taught in greater detail in 7th and 8th grades.
+The mitzvah of Chesed Shel Emet, הסד של אמת, is introduced in 6th grade and taught in greater detail in 7th grade.
 Students learn the laws related to death and dying from the moment of death through aninut (the period from death until burial), the burial, shiva, shloshim and the year of mourning.
 A visit to the local funeral home along with a member of the Chevra Kadisha is a unique learning opportunity.
 Visits to a local cemetery to clean tombstones are incredibly meaningful to the students.
-Each student has their own unique relationship with their individual concept of death, and together in small groups they support each other through this providing opportunity for both emotional and spiritual growth.